pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

                             .addParser("Add a floating task", new AddFloatingTaskParser());
 ```

-And then we can parse the input as:
+And then you can parse any input with:
 ```java
 overloadParser.parse(input);
 ```